Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 * Contact us
     * This section will include a form to request to book an appointment with general contact information below.
 * Research
-    * This section will include titles of publications by Mr Parikh with links to PubMed citations.
+    * This section will include an embedded video showing novel technique used in surgery.
-    * The citations list will be available as a downloadable pdf.
+    * This section will also include titles of publications by Mr Parikh with links to citations.
+Titles will be clickable and redirect to full text versions via PubMed.

 * Footer
-    * The footer will include social media links and a copyright statement.
+    * The footer will be included across all pages and will show icons representing orgnasiations Mr Parikh is affiliated with and a copyright statement.

 #### Skeleton